ggreenaz/dadCHECKIN/README.md

     Schools, offices, events – anywhere that needs a simple visitor log.
     People who appreciate dad-level simplicity (and dad jokes!).

-Remember, in the world of overly complicated software, dadCHECK-IN is your oasis of simplicity.
+Remember, in the world of overly complicated software, dadCHECKIN is your oasis of simplicity.
 It's the tool that proudly proclaims, "So easy, even a dad can use it!"
 And if you chuckle at that, you're exactly who we made this for!

 👨‍💼 Join the dadCHECKIN revolution – where simplicity meets functionality, and dad jokes are always welcome!